prvdmwrong/prvdmwrong/docs/reference/core/providers/start.md

 ### options `#!lua : Partial<Options>`

-Configures how Oh My Prvd will ignite.
+Configures how Oh My Prvd will start.
 The following are the available configuration options:

 - `#!lua logLevel: "none" | "verbose"` configures if Oh My Prvd should log trace